Revised November 2013:

 Basic Tube Colors

 You need a warm and a cool version of each "primary" colorred, yellow and blueso that you can mix the other colors you need and get clean, clear mixtures.
-I use Daniel Smith and Winsor & Newton colors - mostly Daniel Smith, but I am also including the student grade of paints from Grumbacher for those on a very tight budget.
+I use Daniel Smith and/or Winsor & Newton Artist colors - mostly Daniel Smith, but I am also including the student grade of paints from Grumbacher for those on a very tight budget.

 I have revised this basic color list again, and included the Color Index Name, so that if you are substituting brands, you can be sure you are getting the same pigment.
 Color index names are more precise than common names.
 For example, the Color Index Name of French Ultramarine Blue is Pigment Blue 29, abbreviated to PB29.
 Color Index Name information should be on the label of any reputable paint, regardless of brand.